Satsangi (band)

-Satsangi is an Indo British musical band which performs around various cities in United Kingdom.
+Satsangi is a British Indian musical band which performs around various cities in United Kingdom.
 Initially formed by Sujatha Menon and Johnny Herbert, Satsangi first attracted attention with the track 'Iodine', with the video having global exposure on MTV Iggy (New York) and MTV India.

 The band's first album was No Shoes in Satsang Hall (2011).

 Then their second release was an EP, titled Baby Doll in 2012, followed in 2013 by 'Satsangi Shruti Project'.